 The East Village is so concentrated with restaurants, the question is less, “Is there anywhere good?” and more, “How the hell am I supposed to pick a place?”
 We can help.

-When it comes to picking a date spot, you want a place that’s cozy but not boring, exciting but not a sh*tshow, and delicious.
-If you’re looking for such a place in the East Village, here are ten excellent options.
-Follow up date guaranteed or your money back.
+When it comes to picking a date spot, you want a place that’s a little fancier but not boring, lively but not a mess, and delicious.
+If you’re looking for such a place in the East Village, here are our favorite options.
+Follow-up date guaranteed or your money back.
 (Not actually, but good luck.)

 There’s gnocchi and polenta on the Italian-influenced menu at Hearth, but you should still be able to make it through a three-hour Paul Thomas Anderson movie at AMC afterwards.
 Vegetables make up the biggest part of the menu, and even the pastas and meat entrees are made to be slightly healthier than your usual pastas and meat entrees.
 The wine list is huge, with a lot of options by the glass, and the dark space with curtained windows works well for dates.
 They also run a wine and oyster bar next door that’s a great place to hang out before or after dinner.

 If you’re with someone who likes spending most of dinner discussing dinner - the ingredients, presentation, whether or not your chicken was happy before you ate it - bring them to Oiji.
 The cocktails with ingredients like tamarind syrup and coconut cream, and the creative Korean small plates, like mackerel that you brush soy onto with pine needles, should give you plenty to talk about before, during, and after each dish.